 When you contact the CTSC we may also record telephone calls as well as keep a record of the text of webchats, emails and webforms.

 Family proceedings are cases where the court is asked to resolve an issue in relation to children.
 It also includes disputes between parties, such as divorce and financial remedies.
-This policy sets out how we use the information you provide when making or responding to an application in the family court or Family Division of the High Court.
+This policy sets out how we use the information you provide on our forms when making or responding to an application in the family court or Family Division of the High Court.

 Details about data collection in criminal proceedings is available within the Criminal Procedure Rules.